 Hands-on Gear Review

 Cons: Metal is not as soft giving them less bite in marginal placements

-As their name implies, DMM Peenuts are a series of smaller Climbing Nut.
-They come in only five sizes and have a heavily tapered design that fits wonderfully into small pods, pin scars and flairs.
+As their name implies, DMM Peenuts are small.
+They come in only five sizes and have a heavily tapered design that fits wonderfully into small pods, pin scars, and flairs.
 Being made of hot forged aluminum, they are more durable than copper, bronze or brass nuts.
 Also, the cables are not fixed as with most brass nuts, adding to their toughness.
 They match the color scheme of the rest of the DMM and Wild Country nut families.
 So while they are not designed to be a stand-alone rack, they make a great addition that increases small protection options.

 They are extremely light and less bulky than many other micro nuts.
 They can work well for aid climbing but not as well as the DMM Brass Offsets, making them an addition to an aid climber's rack rather than a replacement.

 RELATED REVIEW: The Best Climbing Nuts and Stoppers

 The best part of the DMM Peenut is its slightly offset taper, which allows them to fit into pin scars where another climbing nut might not be fall-worthy.
 They are better than WC Superlight Rocks and not quite as good as DMM Alloy Offsets in these types of cracks.
 The Peenuts offer one of the best aluminum options for thin crack protection.
 Aid climbers will enjoy Peenuts because of their pin scar prowess.
 While they didn't fit into scars quite as well as DMM Brass Offsets, Peenuts were more durable.
 Although Peenuts are not a complete set on their own, their color coding matches the rest of the DMM and Wild Country nuts, making them a convenient addition.
 Also, the large amount of surface area gives these nuts greater holding power.